Arafatgithubcst/CognoRise-Infotech/README.md

 # CognoRise-Infotech

-All the files contains pyhthon code.
+All the files contain Python code.
+These Python projects are created as the partial fulfillment of Cognorise Infotech's Python Development internship program.

 Prerequisites:
 Python 3